What is Taurine?

-As a dietary supplement, take 1000mg of Taurine twice daily.
+As a dietary supplement, take 500mg 1-4 times daily.

 To gain more insight, see the Taurine reviews and experiences below.

-ATTENTION: These statements have not been evaluated by the Food and Drug Administration.
+| *Attention: These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.